-The lease classification affects the expense recognition on the condensed consolidated statement of operations.
+The lease classification affects the expense recognition on the condensed consolidated statements of operations.
 Operating lease charges are recorded in "Cost of sales, exclusive of depreciation and amortization," and "Selling, general and administrative" expense.
-Finance lease charges are split, where depreciation on assets under finance leases is recorded in "Depreciation and amortization" expense and an implied interest component is recorded in "Interest expense."
+Finance lease charges are split, whereby depreciation on assets under finance lease is recorded in "Depreciation and amortization" expense and an implied interest component is recorded in "Interest expense."
 The expense recognition for operating leases and finance leases is substantially consistent with legacy accounting.

-The Company leases an office space from T. Boone Pickens in Dallas, TX.
-The lease, which expires in October 2019, calls for monthly rental payments of \$12.
+The Company leased office space from the estate of T. Boone Pickens in Dallas, Texas.
+The lease, which expired in October 2019, called for monthly rental payments of \$12.